 On a night with even a slight breeze, the mist from the water on which the projections are cast drifts over the theater and gets you wet.
 We were sprayed with a mist of cold water for 25 minutes.
 The show was hard to enjoy when it was already cool and then this cold spray of water was added.
 I don’t know how many rows behind us were affected, but it was very uncomfortable.

 Exiting Fantasmic! via the show’s single exit can be hair-raising, as this retired elementary-school teacher attests:

-It was like a cattle stampede, but at a snail's pace!
-You felt as if you were suffocating.
-Twice I almost ran over toddlers whose mothers didn't have the sense or energy to pick up their children and carry them.
+It was like a cattle stampede, but at a snail’s pace!
+Twice I almost ran over toddlers whose mothers didn’t have the sense or energy to carry them.

 Finally, a couple from Alberta, Canada, sums it up for all of us:

 For a show so deservedly hyped, I would hope WDW finds ways to make seeing it less stressful.